rod-dot-codes/spacex-demo/README.md

 that is the interesting aspect.
 Next potential improvements, would be to show which ships they used and if any ships serviced the same core repeatedly.

+This also supports AVIF, the new image format for the mission patches.

+Open your network tab to see if you support AVIF or if it required to load the PNG.

 ## Demo

 Please see the demo at [https://spacex.rod.codes](https://spacex.rod.codes)